scramjetorg/reference-apps/js/git-read-issues/README.md

 > !
 All issues that has been read by this sequence will be labeled as read in a github

+## Prerequisites

+- Github api key with an permision to read/write labels and read access to repo
 ## Setup

 Change data in `ghdata.json` to one that applies to you in a given format